meshchenko/react-firebase-chat/README.md

-## Online chat with React and Redux
+## Online chat with React and Firebase